Subtleties in the pseudomodes formalism: Few-Mode Fitting

 \subsection{Obtaining Pseudomode Parameters}

 Choosing the parameters $\Lambda,\Gamma,\zeta$ to obtain the desired amplitudes $\kappa$ is an Inversion Problem, and it remains the greatest challenge in implementing the pseudomode technique.
 The relation~\eqref{eqn:kappa} between the constants $\kappa_{\alpha k,ij}$ and the actual pseudomode parameters $\Lambda_{\alpha},\Gamma_{\alpha},\zeta_{\alpha}$ is highly nonlinear, and there are many more degrees of freedom in these parameters than are required.
-The fit with Prony's method for $n$ pseudomodes gives us $4n$ real parameters: $n$ complex amplitudes and $n$ complex exponents.
+The fit with Prony's method (or similar algorithms) for $n$ pseudomodes gives us $4n$ real parameters: $n$ complex amplitudes and $n$ complex exponents.
 For the actual pseudomode parameters, we have $n^2+3n$ real free parameters: $n^2$ from $\Lambda$ (Hermitian), $n$ from $\Gamma$ (real and diagonal), and $2n$ from $\zeta$ (complex).
 However, not all of these free parameters actually contribute due to the structure of the $\kappa$'s~\eqref{eqn:kappa}, and there are a number of constraints that are not readily apparent.
-For example, a simple one is that, because we always see pairs $\zeta_{\alpha i}^*\zeta_{\alpha j}$, the vector $\zeta_{\alpha i}$ is invariant under a global phase $\zeta\to e^{i\phi}\zeta$.
+For example, a simple one is that, because we always see pairs $\zeta_{\alpha i}^*\zeta_{\alpha j}^{}$, the vector $\zeta_{\alpha i}$ is invariant under a global phase $\zeta\to e^{i\phi}\zeta$.
+Similarly, we can express the pseudomode operators $a_{\alpha i}$ in any basis without changing the dynamics.
+We choose the basis in which $\Gamma$ is diagonal so that the resulting master equation will have local dissipators.
+Physically, this is equivalent to the specification in~\eqref{eqn:H_Meso} and~\eqref{eqn:flat-residuals} that each pseudomode couples to its own residual bath and that each of those residual baths has a constant spectral density $\Gamma_{\alpha,kk}$.

 We can formally express this Inversion Problem as follows.
 For this section we will suppress the indices $i,j$ and consider the case where each bath only couples to one system site; we will also suppress the bath index $\alpha$ since each bath is fit independently.
 Given a fit consisting of a set of $\kappa_k,\varepsilon_k,\gamma_k$, our goal is to construct $W$ and $\zeta$.
 Now,